Amaryllidaceae

 • Origin: Europe, Asia, North America

-Chives have been valued across different cultures for both their beauty and ease of cultivation.
+Chives have long been cherished in various cultures for their beauty and ease of cultivation.

-In Asia, particularly in China and Mongolia, chives have been cultivated for centuries and are a familiar part of the landscape.
-In China, it was believed that planting chives around the home could ward off misfortune, leading to the tradition of growing them near gates and courtyards.
+In Asia, particularly in China and Mongolia, chives have been cultivated since ancient times and are familiar as part of the landscape.
+In China, they were believed to ward off misfortune, and people planted them near gates and in front yards.

-Chives are hardy and easy to grow, making them ideal for both garden beds and pots.
+Chives are hardy, easy to grow, and suitable for both gardens and pots.

 Sunlight